Valid Ways of Correctly Ascertaining That a Certain Property-Possessor Is a Member of the Set of Phenomena Possessing a Certain Property

 The refutation of a proof may be based on a fault in the thesis, the reason, or the examples.

 - A fault in the thesis would be that it contradicts valid bare cognition.
-Any line of reasoning used to try to prove that sound is static would be refuted, because the staticness of a sound contradicts the evidence of the valid hearing of a sound.
+Any line of reasoning used to try to establish that sound is static would be refuted, because the staticness of a sound contradicts the evidence of the valid hearing of a sound.

 Thus, in non-Prasangika Indian logic, a refutation is not a refutation of an object to be negated (dgag-bya).